Picovoice/eagle/binding/nodejs/README.md

 }
 ```

-The return value `scores` represents the degree of similarity between the input audio frame and the enrolled speakers.
-Scores will be null or an array of floating point values.
-Each value is a floating-point number ranging from 0 to 1,
+The `scores` will be null or be an array that contains floating-point numbers that indicate the similarity between the
+input audio frame and the enrolled speakers.
+Each value in the array corresponds to a specific enrolled speaker,
+maintaining the same order as the speaker profiles provided during initialization.
+The values in the array range from
-with higher values indicating a greater degree of similarity.
-A result of null indicated that there was not enough voice
+0.0 to 1.0, where higher values indicate a stronger degree of similarity.
+A result of null indicates that there was not
-in the audio to detect a speaker.
+enough voice in the audio to recognize any speakers.

 Finally, when done be sure to explicitly release the resources: